ypaulsussman/yblog/content/posts/20190119_Notes on Daily UA App.md

     - `$ eb init`; `$ eb create daily-ua-api-env`
         - `<ERROR: The instance profile aws-elasticbeanstalk-ec2-role associated with the environment does not exist.>`
         - Neither of [these](https://forums.aws.amazon.com/thread.jspa?messageID=637705) [solutions](https://forums.aws.amazon.com/thread.jspa?messageID=789985) resolves the issue
     - Attempt same process through EB browser interface; receive:

-      ```
+      ```bash
       ERROR [Instance: ...]
 Command failed on instance.
       Return code: 18
       Output: (TRUNCATED)...g: the running version of Bundler (1.16.0) is older than the version that created the lockfile (1.16.1).
       We suggest you upgrade to the latest version of Bundler by running `gem install bundler`.
       Your Ruby version is 2.5.0, but your Gemfile specified 2.5.1.
       Hook /opt/elasticbeanstalk/hooks/appdeploy/pre/10_bundle_install.sh failed.
       For more detail, check /var/log/eb-activity.log using console or EB CLI.
       ```

     - Mess with `Gemfile` for a few more deploy-attempts, unsuccessfully
     - Takeaway: deploying to EB is an opaque, frustrating experience.
 Use Heroku instead.